 When we investigated our 1D non-linear dynamic system, we constructed a 1D phase portrait to help us understand how the system behaves over a range of values.
 2D phase portraits are very useful in understanding the behavior of more complex dynamic systems.
 There is an excellent and freely available add-on tool for Matlab called pplane that prepares such diagrams. pplane is developed by John C. Polking in the Department of Mathematics at Rice University.
 This tool can be downloaded from http://math.rice.edu/~dfield/.
-Simply add the file pplane?.
-To invoke the tool, enter the command pplane? at the Matlab prompt.
+Simply add the file pplane 7.m (or the one appropriate to your version of Matlab) to Matlab's path to make it available.
+To invoke the tool, enter the command pplane7 at the Matlab prompt.